Richard R. Wright: Banker

 After moving to Philadelphia, Pennsylvania, in 1921, Wright decided to open a bank.
 At the age of 67, he enrolled in the Wharton Business School at the University of Pennsylvania to prepare for this venture.
 He entered the business world in 1921, creating and leading Philadelphia's Citizens and Southern Bank and Trust Company at 1849 South Street.
 At the time, it was the only African-American-owned bank in the North and the first African-American trust company.
 He also founded the Negro Bankers Association, the first African-American banking association.

 Under his leadership, the bank withstood the Great Depression.
 When it was sold in 1957, more than a decade after Wright's death, it had assets of $5.5 million.

 Personal life

 Wright married Lydia Elizabeth (née Howard).
-Together the couple had nine children, including Richard R. Wright Jr. He followed his father into an academic career.
+Together the couple had nine children, including Richard R. Wright Jr. who followed his father into an academic career.